Regular behaviour of the maximal hypergraph chromatic number: Introduction

-\paragraph{Structure of the paper.} In Section 2 we give a new way to prove a lower bound on $m(n,r)$ of type $c_n r^n$, also proving Alon conjecture that the sequence $a_r := m(n,r)/r^n$ has a limit.
-In Section 3 we give one more way, which is, however rather weak.
+\paragraph{Structure of the paper.} In Section 2 contains the proof of Alon conjecture that the sequence $a_r := m(n,r)/r^n$ has a limit.
+Section 3 proofs the same result for $m_c(n,r)$.
+The final section consists of open questions.